okuvshynov/hcl/README.md

 There's a way to modify series set in incremental mode, by inserting empty line and a new set of titles.
 This can be useful in the cases like 'show top N processes reading from HDD, with 1 second granularity'.
 Check this simple [example](tests/rt_new_series.sh) which simulates that.

-There's an option to use one of the columns in CSV as an 'x' axis.
+There's an option to use one of the columns as an 'x' axis.
 Most commonly that would be some form of time/date, but it's not required, it can be an arbitrary string.
 X is configured using -x <column_title> or -i <column_index_zero_based> options.

 All other columns need to have floating-point numbers as their values.
 Missing values or the ones failed to parse will be represented as '.'
 (NaN).